 The world of comic book fans has been no less critical of those who criticize their beloved films for their artistic merits.
 Martin Scorsese famously declared that Marvel films are not cinema, and he has been ridiculed online ever since.
 It is not enough that these films, the Marvel films, be commercially dominant, being the most financially successful films that are released each year, and culturally dominant, reshaping all of popular culture in their image, they also most be loved and revered by everyone.
 Dissent cannot be tolerated.
 Blockbusters must be acknowledged as art.

 It is at this point that we get our bizarro world inversion of the comic book nerd.
 The fan of comic book movies is now something of a "sore winner," who continues to act the victim, marginalized, even in his dominance.
 I would argue that this "sore winner" idea is integral to our contemporary version of the majority, and even fascism to recall the quote about Faulkner.
-We are far from Deleuze and Guattari's image of a majority that is all the more powerful in being unstated, in being assumed, now dominance, cultural, political, and economic, focuses on its apparent marginalization in order to reassert its dominance.
+We are far from Deleuze and Guattari's image of a majority that is all the more powerful in being unstated, in being assumed, now dominance, cultural, political, and economic, focuses on its apparent marginalization in order precisely to reassert its dominance.
 The inversion is not just that comic books have gone from margins to mainstream, but that marginalization has gone from being the basis of empathy to an expression of dominance.
-The bizarro world that we are living in is not just that what was once the obsession of a few has become the culture of many, that Moon Knight is practically a household name, but that grievance against perceived marginalization has become the language of the majority.
+Victimhood is the language of domination.
+The bizarro world that we are living in is not just that what was once the obsession of a few has become the culture of many, that Moon Knight is now practically a household name, but that grievance against perceived marginalization has become the language of the majority.